cmaas/table-of-contents-element/README.md

 #### Wrap the list in custom HTML:

 You can give any child element an attribute called `data-toc-render-target` to specify where the list items should be rendered.
-This way, you can wrap the table of contents in a `<detail>` tag:
+This way, you can wrap the table of contents in a `<details>` tag:

 ```html
 <table-of-contents>